Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-N/A
+Some weren't aware of our community pantry, community vegetable garden and how/where the rubbish goes

 Helpful Report

 What are three words that describe the activities in this kit?
-Fun, Curious and knowledgeable
+Engaging, needing work

 How effective was the resource in fostering critical thinking about food waste issues?